 What is a Resonator Guitar?

 The twang and metallic richness of its notes evoke the spirit of American roots music and instantly transport you back to a simpler time.
 But what makes a resonator guitar so special and captivating?

-In this edition of our Killer Rig series, we’ll look into the captivating realm of these extraordinary instruments, shedding light on their history, design, and the techniques that define their singular sound.
+In this Killer Rig article, we’ll look into the captivating realm of these extraordinary instruments, shedding light on their history, design, and the techniques that define their singular sound.

+What is a Resonator Guitar?